 Hverir is located just off the Ring Road (Route 1), about 6 km (3.7 miles) east of Lake Mývatn.
 The geothermal area is a short, easy walk from the parking lot.

-It’s open 24 hours and free to enter, although early morning or late evening is better if you want nice soft light and fewer crowds.
+It’s open 24 hours and free to enter, although early morning or late evening is better if you want a nice soft light and fewer crowds.

 7. KRAFLA

 The caldera is 10 kilometres wide, but the fissure extends for 90 kilometres.
-Inside the fissure zone, Viti Crater (not to be confused with the Viti at Askja) with its emerald-green lake is the showpiece of this incredible natural phenomenon.
+Inside the fissure zone, Viti Crater (not to be confused with the Viti at Askja), with its emerald-green lake, is the showpiece of this incredible natural phenomenon.

 Krafla is the force that causes the nearby Grjótagjá Hot Springs to swing across a volatile temperature range.